lovishwadhwa/finesse-assignment/README.md

+## Steps to start

+- root folder has the backend so install the dependencies via npm i first
+- run the backend with npm run start ( this will run the backend on 8443 port)
+- finesse-app has the frontend so move to the folder and install the dependencies via npm i there
+- run the frontend in the folder with npm run start
+- You can now go to localhost:3000 and check out the application.

 ## Identify 1 issue of the current live website and resolve it in your design.

 - The full screen of an image preview doesn't work if web app opened on mobile, fixed it.